ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 ## SSH Keys on MS Windows

-The following provides instructions for both command-line-based and GUI-based SSH key creations.
-Users need to choose which option it more suitable for them.
-Usually, the command-line based approach is much quicker even for users without command-line experience since it only requires copy and paste of a few lines of code.

 ### What are SSH keys?

 SSH (Secure Shell) keys are an access credential that is used in the SSH protocol.